Soontao/iconfinder/README.md

 ## warning

-use right click to download icon, not use screenshot
+use right click to download icon, and do not use screenshots